grz0zrg/fsynth/documentation/mk/docs/audio_server.md

 The Fragment Audio Server is a program which is able to do fast real-time audio synthesis, it run alongside the web application to produce sounds.

-The audio server **must be launched to output any audio**, it will listen to 127.0.0.1:3003 by default and will use the default audio device.
+The audio server **must be launched to output any sounds**, it will listen to 127.0.0.1:3003 by default and will use the default audio device.
 This can be changed by passing command line arguments when launched.

 The Fragment web-client communicate with FAS by sending data through the network, FAS can run on any machines independently of the Fragment application, it gather the pixels data from Fragment in real-time, compute things and deliver the audio through the selected audio device.